 You only live once.
 Now you know what “Yolo” means.
 It’s Stand Up Paddling (SUP), but it’s more than mere paddling.
 Yolo boards give you a whole different sense of the world, because you flow with the nature around you.
 Cabot Shores has plenty of coastal inlets to explore.
 If you’re more experienced (and it’s calm), you can venture out into the Atlantic.
 First time on a Yolo Board?
 We provide lessons to get you up and paddling in no time.
 If you haven’t been on a Yolo board, you only live once.

 The coastline of Cape Breton is next to impossible to fully explore on foot.
 But in a kayak, different story.
-Cabot Shores offer you kayaks (at no charge) to paddle the shoreline of Church Pond and Indian Brook, and to tour down North River and the Margaree.
+Cabot Shores offer you kayaks for a fee to paddle the shoreline of Church Pond and Indian Brook..
 Go solo or take a friend with one of our double kayaks.
 Brought your dog with you to Cabot Shores?
 Cool.
 Our double kayaks are a best friend’s best friend.

 Kayaking During Sunset